Adam Byrne: National team

 In 2015 and 2016, Byrne played with the Ireland national rugby sevens team, which aims to be a permanent national team.
 He played different sevens championships to gain promotion to the 2017 Grand Prix Series.
 He also played the Olympic qualification tournament, but Ireland failed to qualify for the 2016 Olympics after a defeat against Spain in Cup quarter final (12-7).

 On 26 October 2017, Byrne was named in the extended Ireland national rugby union team for the Autumn internationals.
-He made his debut against Argentina on 25 November 2017, starting as a winger and ending the game as a center.
+He made his debut against Argentina on 25 November 2017, starting as a winger and ending the game as a centre.